syncfusion-content/ej2-navigations-docs/ej2-javascript/accordion/ts/getting-started.md

 ```
 ![ej2 typescript seed local setup](images/local-setup.png)

-> To learn more about the individual packages and different ways to install them, refer [here](https://ej2.syncfusion.com/documentation/installation-and-upgrade/installation/).

 ## Import the Syncfusion CSS styles

 Syncfusion JavaScript controls come with [built-in themes](https://ej2.syncfusion.com/documentation/appearance/theme/), which are available in the installed packages.
 It's easy to adapt the Syncfusion JavaScript controls to match the style of your application by referring to one of the built-in themes.